FACT-Finder-Web-Components/ff-web-components/README.md

 Predictive Basket branch (experimental)
 ---------------------------------------

 This branch introduces the `ff-predictive-basket` element for easy integration with the new FACT-Finder Predictive Basket feature.
-To use it, you need FACT-Finder version **7.3** or higher.
+To use it, you need the latest version of FACT-Finder **7.3** or higher.

 _Note that this feature is at an experimental stage and changes may occur._